-Chad submitted an Article 7 transparency report for calendar year 2016 on 3 March 2017, and has submitted reports every year since 2012.
+Chad has submitted an Article 7 transparency report every year since 2012.

 In November–December 2009, Chad participated in the Mine Ban Treaty Second Review Conference in Cartagena, Colombia, where it gave an update on the status of its mine clearance deadline extension.
 Chad also attended the Third Review Conference in June 2014 in Maputo, Mozambique.

 Chad has consistently attended annual Meetings of States Parties, most recently the Seventeenth Meeting of States Parties in Geneva in November 2018.

 Chad is party to the Convention on Cluster munitions.
 It is not party to the Convention on Conventional Weapons.